vortexegg/library_censorship_dataset/README.md

 README.md       # This project documentation
 ```

-_Note: The unprocessed data files and Jupyter notebooks are included in this repository for archival and reference purposes.
-However they are not considered to be a part of the curated dataset for purposes of data sharing nor are included in the data documentation._
+_Note: The Jupyter notebooks and unprocessed files are included in this repository for archival and reference purposes only.
+They are not considered to be a part of the curated dataset for purposes of data sharing, nor are they included in the data documentation below._

 ## Naming